networktocode/jdiff/README.md

     3. in-range: Check if the value of a specified element is in the given numeric range.
             - in-range: [20, 70]
-              check if value is in range between 20 nad 70
+              check if value is in range between 20 and 70

     4. not-range: Check if the value of a specified element is outside of a given numeric range.
               - not-range: [5 , 40]